 We are seriously off track to meet the current goals of the water-related SDGs, especially SDG6 and we are nowhere near ensuring resilient water adaptation to climate change as well as demographic and socioeconomic development for the future.

-Today, 60 % of WMO Member States report declining capabilities in hydrological monitoring and thus in the provision of decision support in the water, food and energy nexus.
-More than 50 % of countries worldwide have no quality management system for their water related data in place.
+Today, 60 % of WMO Member States report declining capabilities in hydrological monitoring and thus in the provision of decision support in the water, food, and energy nexus.
+More than 50 % of countries worldwide have no quality management system for their water-related data in place.
 Only about 40% of countries worldwide have good flood and drought early warning systems operational.
-Political decision makers around the world lack a trustworthy information base in order to take decisions that have legal consequences on river basin scales.
+Political decision-makers around the world lack a trustworthy information base in order to make decisions that have legal consequences on river basin scales.
 This situation is unacceptable in the 21st Century and seriously threatens the sustainable development agenda.

 The UN SDG 6 Global Acceleration Framework defines five key areas to be addressed for achieving the Sustainable Development Goal for Water and Sanitation.
 These areas are:

 Figure 2: Visualizing the SDG 6 Global Acceleration Framework action pillars from The Sustainable Development Goal 6 Global Acceleration Framework

 Data and Information

 The Water and Climate Coalition consists of the leaders and the members.
 The leaders of the coalition lead the change for a more resilient world by bringing the Integrated Water and Climate Agenda to the global political arena and providing high-level guidance to the members of the coalition.
 The members consist of a diverse group of organizations and individuals who collaborate on concrete activities to tackle water and climate challenges.
 These activities can be found on the Activity Marketplace.
 One of the major outputs of the Water and Climate Coalition is the Global Water Information Services (GWIS) developed to monitor and predict global hydrological conditions for a climate ready world.